Toric degenerations of cluster varieties and cluster duality: Introduction

 \subsection{Acknowledgements}

 We are deeply grateful to Bernhard Keller for pointing us to the new result \cite[Theorem~6.2]{CaoLi} of Peigen Cao and Fang Li, which is essential for our \thref{strata}.
 We would further like to thank Man-Wai Cheung, Chris Fraser, Sean Keel, Konstanze Rietsch, Harold Williams, Lauren Williams and Tony Yue Yu for enlightening discussions during the preparation of this paper.
+We are grateful to Melissa Sherman-Bennett for pointing out misprints in an earlier version of this paper.
 The third and fourth authors additionally extend their gratitude to Reyna S\'anchez for hospitality and support during the preparation of this article.